 Education and Background

 Mr. Mariani was graduated from Cornell University in 1954 and spent the following two years in Europe where he studied the viniculture of Piedmont and Tuscany, Italy; the Rheingau, Rheinhessen and Mosel Valleys, Germany; the Cote d’Or, Beaujolais, Macon and Rhone Valley, France; and the Valais of Switzerland.
 On returning to the U.S., he pursued graduate work in marketing and advertising at New York University and joined his father in the family business.
-They were later joined by John’s younger brother, Harry, following his graduation in 1959 from Colgate University.
+They were later joined by John’s younger brother, Harry (who passed away in 2016), following his graduation in 1959 from Colgate University.
 In 1964, they assumed control of the company.
 John, a visionary and long-range planner, was appointed chairman and chief executive officer, while Harry, directing day-to-day administrative, sales and marketing activities, became Banfi’s president and chief operating officer.
-Today, they both remain active as counsel to the third generation of family management: John’s daughter Cristina and Harry’s son James, who were recently appointed co-CEOs.
+John remains active as counsel to the third generation of family management: John’s daughter Cristina and Harry’s son James, who serve as co-CEOs.

 Meanwhile, John Mariani found himself on the lecture circuit.
 He was invited to address classes on Italian wines at Cornell’s School of Hotel Administration, the New York Wine & Food Society, the National Press Club and wine and spirits courses conducted by the late eminent author and critic, Harold Grossman.
 John also was named a wine advisor to the Culinary Institute of America, Hyde Park, New York.